Empirical geodesic graphs and CAT(k) metrics for data analysis: Geodesics, intrinsic mean and extrinsic mean

 CAT(0) spaces, which correspond to non-positive curvature Riemannian spaces, are important here because their intrinsic means are unique.
 The CAT(0) property is as follows.
 Take any three points $\{a,b,c\}$ in a geodesic metric space $X$ and consider the ``geodesic triangle" of the points based on the geodesic segments connecting them.
 Construct a triangle in Euclidean 2-space with vertices $\{a', b' ,c'\}$, called the comparison triangle, whose Euclidean distances, $\|a'-b'\|, \|b'-c'\|, \|a'-c'\|$, are the same as the corresponding geodesic distances just described: $d(a,b) = \|a'-b'\|$, etc. On the geodesic triangle select a point $x$ on the geodesic edge between $b$ and $c$ and find the point $x'$ on the edge $b'c'$ of the Euclidean triangle such that $d(b,x) = \|b'-x'\|$.
 Then the CAT(0) condition is that for all $a,b,c$ and all choices of $x$:

 For a CAT(0) space (i) there is a unique geodesic between any two points, (ii) the space is contractible, in the topological sense, to a point and (iii) the intrinsic mean in terms of the geodesic distance is unique.
-CAT($k$) spaces, a generalization of CAT(0) spaces, are explained in Section \ref{sec:cat_k}.
+See \cite{gromov-1987} for properties of CAT(0).

+Next consider CAT($k$) space which in essence generalizes CAT(0) space.
+Consider a geodesic triangle $abc$ whose perimeter is less than $2\pi/\sqrt{\max(k,0)}$ for $k\in \mathbb{R}$ and a comparison triangle $a'b'c'$ on a surface $\mathcal{M}_k$ with a constant curvature $k$.
+If the inequality (\ref{eq:cat_ineq}) holds for $x$ and $x'$ selected in the same manner but with the geodesic length $d_{\mathcal{}M_k}(x',a')$ on the surface $\mathcal{M}_k$ is used instead of the Euclidean distance $\|x'-a'\|$, we say the geodesic metric space has CAT($k$) property.
+Thus every CAT($k$) space is a CAT($k'$) space for $k<k'$.
+Intuitively speaking, CAT(0) space is a space with non-positive sectional curvatures and CAT($k$) space is a space with sectional curvatures at most $k$.
+See, for example, \cite{bridson-1999} for detailed explanation of CAT(0) and CAT($k$) spaces.